KSMadhavan/website_files/content/docs/create_your_website/config_files/privacy_terms.md

 _Last updated: May 31, 2018_
 <hr>
 <br>
-yourCompanyName built the yourdomain website as a Free use website.
-This SERVICE is provided by yourCompanyName at no cost and is intended for use as is and without warranty or liability.
+K S Madhavan & Associates built the yourdomain website as a Free use website.
+This SERVICE is provided by K S Madhavan & Associates at no cost and is intended for use as is and without warranty or liability.

 This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.

 If you choose to use our Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that we collect is used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at yourCompanyName unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at K S Madhavan & Associates unless otherwise defined in this Privacy Policy.

 ## Information Collection and Use